MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 > [!IMPORTANT]
 > You must be an application administrator, cloud application administrator, or global administrator in your Azure tenant to complete this step.

-To acquire the tokens required to call the APIs, you must configure and use Azure AD applications as detailed below.
+To acquire the tokens required to call the APIs, you must configure and use Azure Active Directory (Azure AD) applications as detailed below.

 ### Configure Azure AD applications